3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination: Experiments

 \subsection{Results on ScanRefer}

 We report results on ScanRefer in Table~\ref{tab:scanrefer_results}.
-Our model significantly outperforms all the baselines, achieving state-of-the-art zero-shot results on both Acc@0.25 and Acc@0.5.
+There are a few important observations on this result:

+Our 3D-LLM trained with 3D-GRAND data achieved the best Acc@0.25 among all models.
 Notably, our model surpasses the previous best-performing model, 3D-LLM, by 7.7\% on accuracy@0.25IoU.
-We emphasize that our model, unlike 3D-LLM, has never seen ScanNet scenes during its training (zero-shot) and is only trained on synthetics 3D scene instead of real scans.
-Therefore, this results provide a promising early signal that sim-to-real transfer can be achieved via our dense-grounded large-scale dataset.
+We emphasize that our model, unlike 3D-LLM, has never seen ScanNet scenes during its training (zero-shot) and is only trained on synthetic 3D scenes instead of real scans.
+Therefore, these results provide a promising early signal that sim-to-real transfer can be achieved via our densely-grounded large-scale dataset.

+Our generative 3D-LLM model (one that a user can chat with) performs better or on par compared to non-generative 3D-LLMs such as 3D-VisTA and SceneVerse.
+In the past, generative 3D-LLMs are usually significantly outperformed by non-generative 3D-LLMs, as the latter usually sacrificed the ability to chat in exchange for incorporating specialized model designs, such as producing scores for each object candidate.
+These designs are closer to traditional non-LLM-based specialized models.
+But here, we observe that the gap between the two modeling choices is closing with the help of large-scale densely-grounded data like 3D-GRAND.

+Our model is just a deliberately a primarily text-based model (Sec. \ref{sec:experiments_setup}) to demonstrate the effectiveness of the dataset - little visual information is conveyed in our model between the mask proposal to the LLM, in contrast to other sophisticated models where 3D object embeddings are used to better represent visual information.
+Thus 3D-GRAND has more potential to be unlocked in the future.